-Here’s what you need to know about making FedLoan payments and steps you should take to prepare for Public Service Loan Forgiveness (PSLF) with FedLoan.
+Here’s what you need to know about making FedLoan payments and steps you should take to prepare for Public Service Loan Forgiveness (PSLF).

 How to pay student loans with FedLoan

-Loan servicers are automatically assigned, meaning you don’t have a say in the process unless you choose to consolidate your loans with a new servicer or refinance your student loans with a private lender.
+Your loan servicer is automatically assigned, meaning you don’t have a say in the process unless you consolidate your loans with a new servicer or refinance your student loans with a private lender.